Bdevn/SportsTriviaQuiz/README.md

+# CartoonQuiz
-# SportsTriviaQuiz
+#
- A short quiz to test your knowledge of various sports trivia.
+ Cartoon  Quiz is a short multi-choice quiz on the subject of cartoon and animation trivia